jparyani/mediagoblin/mediagoblin/plugins/oauth/README.rst

     Development has been entirely focused on Making It Work(TM).
 Use this plugin with caution.

+    Additionally, this and the API may break... consider it pre-alpha.
+    There's also a known issue that the OAuth client doesn't do refresh tokens so this might result in issues for users.

 The OAuth plugin enables third party web applications to authenticate as one or more GNU MediaGoblin users in a safe way in order retrieve, create and update content stored on the GNU MediaGoblin instance.